cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 ## Resource Management

-Dependent resources are managed directly via Visual Studio project settings, more specifically, via Visual Studio's filters (stored in `*.vcxproj.filters` files).
+Dependent resources are managed directly via Visual Studio project settings, more specifically, via Visual Studio's filters.
+The data is stored in `*.vcxproj.filters` files.
 There are two special filters which are deployed by the cgb_post_build_helper to the target directory.
 These two are:

 * `assets`, and
 * `shaders`.